lachstr/physics_animations/_posts/2020-04-08-airplane-boarding-simulation.md

 There are 100 passengers about to board a plane.

-The first passenger to board sits in someone elses seat
+The first passenger to board sits in someone else's seat

 Each following passenger;

-- Sits in their assigned seat if it is avaliable
+- Sits in their assigned seat if it is available
-- Otherwise, randomly chooses an avaliable seat
+- Otherwise, randomly chooses an available seat

 You are the 100th passenger to board the plane, what is the probability that you are able to sit in your assigned seat?